akbxr/firecrawl-mcp-zed/README.md

 If you're using Zed's agent mode, you need to enable this context server for your assistant:

 1. Open Zed's assistant settings
 2. Enable the firecrawl mpc server.
-If you see that the status of the tool is a red dot, make sure you added your exa api key in settings
+If you see that the status of the tool is a red dot, make sure you added your firecrawl api key in settings
 3. Enable the firecrawl mpc server in the active assistant profile.
 In the chat section, click on the `Write | Ask` button, then click on `tools`, then enable the firecrawl mpc server.